Stocks dig in near record highs ahead of U.S. payrolls

 "HEADS BASHED"

-Japan’s Nikkei gained 0.3% and most other markets held firm but MSCI’s broadest index of Asia-Pacific shares outside Japan fell 1% due to declines in Chinese and Hong Kong shares.
+Japan's Nikkei (.N225) gained 0.3% and most other markets held firm but MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) fell 1% due to declines in Chinese and Hong Kong shares.

 Some investors also noted possible unease among overseas investors over President Xi Jinping's warning to foreign powers in a speech to mark his party's centenary, as Sino-U.S. tensions simmer over many issues.